sifangzou/sifang_zou.github.io/content/authors/Hang Zou/_index.md

 <font size=6>:hugs:Last upadated - Jan 2025</font>

 ---
-<font size=5>:ghost:</font>I am currently employed as a Standards Engineer at China Telecom Research Institute.
+**<font size=6>:computer:</font>I am currently employed as a Standards Engineer at China Telecom Research Institute.**

-<font size=5>:mortar_board:</font>I earned my Bachelor of Engineering in Automation from Minzu University of China in 2018, and a Master of Science in Information Technology from Macau University of Science and Technology in 2020.
+**<font size=6>:mortar_board:</font>I earned my Bachelor of Engineering in Automation from Minzu University of China in 2018, and a Master of Science in Information Technology from Macau University of Science and Technology in 2020.**

-<font size=5>:seedling:</font>Since 2023, I have been dedicated to standardization efforts.
+**<font size=6>:seedling:</font>Since 2023, I have been dedicated to standardization efforts.
 I am currently focusing on Study Group 21 of the ITU-T and serving as the representative for the event-based vision systems (EVS) topic, collaborating with the ISO/IEC JPEG committee.
-My primary areas include Generative Models, Implicit Neural Representations, Event-based Vision, and other fields within computer vision.
+My primary areas include Generative Models, Implicit Neural Representations, Event-based Vision, and other fields within computer vision.**

-<font size=5>:star2:</font>I hold 23 patents, 10 of which have been granted.
+**<font size=6>:star2:</font>I hold 23 patents, 10 of which have been granted.
 I contribute as an editor to five ITU standards, three of which have been published.
 Additionally, I am the principal drafter for three industry standards.
-Beyond standardization, I author papers on relevant topics and serve as a reviewer for conferences such as ICPR, ICME, and ACM MM.
+Beyond standardization, I author papers on relevant topics and serve as a reviewer for conferences such as ICPR, ICME, and ACM MM.**

 ---
 <font size=8>**Standards**</font>
-- Proposed to initial a new work item about the architecture of Event-based Vision Systems...
+<font color=DarkGreen>- Proposed to initial a new work item about the architecture of Event-based Vision Systems...</font>
 - **[Under study]** ITU-T SG21, [H.ILE-3DINR](https://www.itu.int/ITU-T/workprog/wp_item.aspx?isn=19526) "Framework and requirements of 3D reconstruction systems based on implicit neural representation for immersive live experience (ILE) services", 2024, **Main Editor**;
 - **[Under study]** ITU-T SG21, [F.IGreqs](https://www.itu.int/ITU-T/workprog/wp_item.aspx?isn=19288) "Requirements and framework of artificial intelligence-based image generation systems", 2024, Co-Editor;
 - [In force] ITU-T SG16, [F.747.15](https://www.itu.int/ITU-T/workprog/wp_item.aspx?isn=17636) (ex F.EVSreqs) "Requirements of event-based vision systems", 2022, **Main Editor**;